vickysyloo/walkthisway/README.md

 #Walk This Way

 ##Introduction
-This application was created as a way for users to share, and save their favourite walks, and explore walks other people like in other cities.
+This application was created as a way for users to explore and share their neighbourhoods through local landmarks and history.

 ##Purpose
 This application was created for Bitmaker March 2016 cohort final project.